Learning Programme Young Design Museum

 The Design Museum recognises that the design world isn’t as visibly diverse as it should be and wants to make a positive change.

-Working with established and emerging designers, the group learns about design processes and methods through hands-on workshops, conversations, collaboration and co-design.
-All of these efforts culminate in a live build in front of the design museum.
+Working with established and emerging designers, the group learns about design processes and methods through hands on workshops, conversations and collaboration.

 Annie is the lead designer for Ardagh Young Creatives 2022 programme.
 Navigating personal stories of loss and grief, the London based print artist and filmmaker creates large-scale, narrative-driven pieces for the public realm and seeks to smash taboos around complex subjects such as trauma release, mental health and gender constructs.
 She currently runs a radio show on Soho Radio, 'The Grief Mixtape', following on from her book 'Tender Hearted Bold Moves', published by Rough Trade Books.
 Over 3 months, Annie will guide the young people and help them make their ideas a reality, to be displayed at the Design Museum.
 More about Annie.